stevenandrewyates/SAYplantAnnotate/README.md

 sudo alternatives --config java
 ```

-Now interproscan can be used.
+Now Interproscan can be used.
 In this case using the six coffeee genes included in this repository.
 ```
 ./interproscan.sh -i  SAYplantAnnotate/CoffeeGenes.fasta -o Interout.txt -f tsv
 ```